rust-lang/book/second-edition/nostarch/chapter13.md

 will be included in the iterator produced by `filter`.
 If the closure returns `false`, the value won’t be included in the resulting iterator.

-In Listing 13-19 we use `filter` with a closure that captures the `shoe_size` variable from its environment to iterate over a collection of `Shoe` struct instances.
-It will return only shoes that are the specified size:
+In Listing 13-19, we use `filter` with a closure that captures the `shoe_size` variable from its environment to iterate over a collection of `Shoe` struct instances.
+It will return only shoes that are the specified size.

 Filename: src/lib.rs